Last August, we helped Ethan – our only child – move into his dorm for his first year of college.

 On the one hand, it was exhilarating.

-Ethan embarked on a long college selection process of searching and applying, including all the paperwork, auditions, doubts, rejection, celebration, and lots of waiting.
+Ethan embarked on a lengthy college selection process, which involved searching, applying, completing paperwork, attending auditions, facing doubts, experiencing rejection, celebrating acceptance, and enduring a lot of waiting.
 By May, he committed to the University of Florida with a Bright Futures scholarship in a musical theatre program that only accepted five (yes, 5) first-year students.
-My heart overflowed with gratitude because he was excited, happy, and hopeful.
+My heart overflowed with gratitude because he was excited, happy, and full of hope.

-Simultaneously, it felt utterly devastating... like the slow, painful death of our family of three as we knew it.
+Simultaneously, it felt utterly devastating... like the slow, painful goodbye of our family of three as we knew it.

-My grieving began in the second half of his senior year, even though I didn't know it.
-All the special "for the last time" senior year moments – all the events and celebrations – were a reminder of the "never again" memories of his high school years.
+I can see in hindsight that my grieving began in the second half of his senior year.
+All the special "for the last time" senior year moments, all the events and celebrations, were a reminder of the fleeting moments and traditions of his high school years.
 I could feel the clock ticking on the precious time we had left, and I felt increasingly teary.

-As the day drew closer, the heartbreak crept into my chest with a crushing weight, and with it came some weird kind of life review.
+As the day drew closer, the heartbreak seeped into my chest with a crushing weight, and with it came an unexpected life review.

-The ride home felt especially long as the tears ran down my face.
-They were tears of grief and happiness.
-Because despite what some say, you can hold both at the same time.
+But the ride home felt especially long as the tears ran down my face.
+There were tears of both grief and happiness.
+You can hold both at the same time.

-I had convinced myself that it wouldn't be that big of an adjustment since I saw him little during his busy senior year.
+Over that summer, I convinced myself that it wouldn't be a big adjustment since he had a very busy senior year and I barely saw him, right?
 I figured I’d be fine.
 I had built a life and business outside of my child.

 While that was true, I had also poured my heart into nourishing, protecting, and worrying about him for 18 years.
 How many hours of my day were spent with him in my mind, factored into every decision?
 Even when he was busy with his life, he filled my awareness as I considered when and how he was eating, what he needed, where he was going, and when he'd be home.